 MPIB scientists have now investigated the organization of this network in the bacterium Escherichia coli.
 Using proteomic analyses they show how different chaperones cooperate during the folding process.
 “We identified the Hsp70 protein DnaK as the central player of the network,” explains Ulrich Hartl.
 “It functions as a kind of turntable.”
 DnaK binds to about 700 different protein chains as they are synthesized.
 Furthermore, DnaK mediates the folding of most of these protein chains.
 Those it cannot fold are transferred to yet another chaperone, the barrel-shaped GroEL.
 GroEL is a highly specialized folding machine.
 It forms a nano-cage in which a single protein chain is temporarily enclosed and allowed to fold while protected from external influences.

 The researchers also investigated what happens when the chaperone network is disturbed.
 For example, when GroEL is removed from the cells, its client proteins accumulate on DnaK, which then shuttles them to proteases to be decomposed.
-“Apparently, DnaK realises that the attached protein chains will never be able to mature into useful molecules,” says the biochemist.
+“Apparently, DnaK realizes that the attached protein chains will never be able to mature into useful molecules,” says the biochemist.
 Similar but even more complicated chaperone networks control the proteome of human cells.
 Understanding these reactions is of great interest in the light of the many neurodegenerative diseases in which folding goes awry.

 Image: MPI of Biochemistry